MarcelRaschke/OfficeDocs-AlchemyInsights-pr.de-DE/AlchemyInsights/looking-to-buy-a-new-subscription.md

 - [Kündigen Ihres Abonnements](https://docs.microsoft.com/microsoft-365/commerce/subscriptions/cancel-your-subscription)

-- Wenn Sie Abonnements wechseln möchten, lesen [Sie Wechseln zu einem anderen Microsoft 365 business-Plan .](https://docs.microsoft.com/microsoft-365/commerce/subscriptions/switch-to-a-different-plan)
+- If you are interested in switching subscriptions, see [Switch to a different Microsoft 365 for business plan.](https://docs.microsoft.com/microsoft-365/commerce/subscriptions/switch-to-a-different-plan)